About Court Street Vet

 Jennifer Davis, B.S., (Head Veterinary Nurse, CVT, Fear Free Certified)

-Jen is a Certified Veterinary Nurse and has worked with Court Street Vet for over 12 years!
+Jen is a Certified Veterinary Nurse and has worked with Court Street Vet since 2006!
 She pursued a job in this field because she’s loved animals all her life.
 She lives in Winchester with her husband, and a farm filled with creatures.
 When at home you will find Jen working with her animals or in the garden; she also enjoys horses and horseback riding.

 Jen takes great pleasure in advocating for animals and truly enjoys helping owners understand the needs of their pets.
 She has a special love for our feline friends and will be pursuing continuing education to ensure our clinic can be come a Feline Friendly Practice, as we work to pursue membership with the American Association of Feline Practitioners.
 She has also spear-headed our Class IV Laser Therapy program and is looking forward to educating clients about the benefits of Laser therapy.
 She is happy to help answer any questions you may have!